sampsyo/cs6120/content/blog/2022-03-21-conservative-gc/index.md

 2. **Ambiguous Roots**: many collectors strike the balance between exact and conservative collection by using available run-time information such that the only conservative references are the roots.
+This is achieved by embedding type information about objects in their headers, which is far easier to do compared to the engineering effort of tracking stack pointers exactly, and hence is a popular choice for many language implementations.

    Other references are exactly known, and therefore can be moved freely.

 ## Existing Conservative Collectors